gl-eb/quarto-clean-manuscript/README.md

 The docx format uses the Charter font, which comes preinstalled with macOS.
 You can download it from Matthew Butterick's excellent [Practical Typography website](https://practicaltypography.com/charter.html)

-The eLife and Science [citation style language](https://citationstyles.org/.) styles also come bundled with this extention.
+The eLife and Science [citation style language](https://citationstyles.org/.) styles also come bundled with this extension.
 Their are licenses under the [Creative Commons Attribution-ShareAlike 3.0 Unported license](https://creativecommons.org/licenses/by-sa/3.0/).
 These two styles are author-date and numeric styles respectively.